dev-Toumeh/basement-organizer/Technical_Documentation.md

 ## Development Environment Configuration
 ### Tree
-- the environment tree look ike the following
+- the environment tree look like the following:

     .